top of page

 Still, Missing You (1559)

-Electroluminescent wire, silver coated thread, electrical wires, flesh body, void
+Electroluminescent wire, silver coated thread, operating boards, human bodies

 2021